sc0pena/customer_segment_final_project/README.md

 ## Background<a name="background"></a>
 This is an assignment for the Udacity Data Scientist nano degree program.
-Listing data collected from Kaggle (https://www.kaggle.com/airbnb/boston).
-Data is from 2009-2016.

 ## File Descriptions<a name="descriptions"></a>
 - DIAS Attributes - Values 2017.xlsx: Demographic values data dictionary(1)